MTG/freesound/README.md

 15. Build the search index, so you can search for sounds and forum posts

         # Open a new terminal window so the services started in the previous step keep running
-        docker-compose run --rm web python manage.py reindex_search_engine_sounds docker-compose run --rm web python manage.py reindex_search_engine_forum
+        docker compose run --rm web python manage.py reindex_search_engine_sounds docker compose run --rm web python manage.py reindex_search_engine_forum

     After following the steps, you'll have a functional Freesound installation up and running, with the most relevant services properly configured.
     You can run Django's shell plus command like this:

-        docker-compose run --rm web python manage.py shell_plus
+        docker compose run --rm web python manage.py shell_plus

     Because the `web` container mounts a named volume for the home folder of the user running the shell plus process, command history should be kept between container runs :)

 16. (extra step) The steps above will get Freesound running, but to save resources in your local machine some non-essential services will not be started by default.
-If you look at the `docker-compose.yml` file, you'll see that some services are marked with the profile `analyzers` or `all`.
+If you look at the `docker compose.yml` file, you'll see that some services are marked with the profile `analyzers` or `all`.
 These services include sound similarity, search results clustering and the audio analyzers.
-To run these services you need to explicitly tell `docker-compose` using the `--profile` (note that some services need additional configuration steps (see *Freesound analysis pipeline* section in `DEVELOPERS.md`):
+To run these services you need to explicitly tell `docker compose` using the `--profile` (note that some services need additional configuration steps (see *Freesound analysis pipeline* section in `DEVELOPERS.md`):

-        docker-compose --profile analyzers up   # To run all basic services + sound analyzers docker-compose --profile all up         # To run all services
+        docker compose --profile analyzers up   # To run all basic services + sound analyzers docker compose --profile all up         # To run all services

 ### Running tests

 You can run tests using the Django test runner in the `web` container like that:

-    docker-compose run --rm web python manage.py test --settings=freesound.test_settings
+    docker compose run --rm web python manage.py test --settings=freesound.test_settings